-The 2021 NASCAR Cup Series season marks the seventh for crew chief Greg Ives atop the pit box for Hendrick Motorsports and his fourth year calling the shots with driver Alex Bowman behind the wheel.
+The 2022 season marks Greg Ives’ eighth as a crew chief in the NASCAR Cup Series for Hendrick Motorsports and his fifth atop the pit box with driver Alex Bowman behind the wheel.
 Last year, Ives and Bowman notched four wins, eight top-five finishes, 16 top-10s, a DAYTONA 500 pole position, and their fourth consecutive playoff appearance.
-The pair first worked together in 2016 when Bowman turned heads while driving 10 races for an injured Dale Earnhardt Jr. This season, the duo will transition to the iconic No. 48 Chevrolet Camaro ZL1 1LE with partner Ally for the 36-race season.
+The pair first worked together at Hendrick Motorsports in 2016 when Bowman turned heads while driving 10 races for injured Hall of Fame driver Dale Earnhardt Jr. This year, the duo will set off in the in the iconic No. 48 Chevrolet Camaro ZL1 with full-season primary partner Ally for the 38-race schedule.

 Growing up in Michigan’s Upper Peninsula, Ives worked at racetracks with his father and older brother and spent eight years as a competitive driver before finding his true calling under the hood.
 After earning a mechanical engineering degree from Michigan Tech, Ives’ résumé ended up in the hands of Brian Whitesell, now Hendrick Motorsports’ vice president of operations, who invited the aspiring engineer to meet at Daytona International Speedway during the 2004 DAYTONA 500 race weekend.
 Ives drove 1,500 miles from Michigan to Florida, sleeping in his car in the process, and subsequently landed a formal interview a few weeks later.
-He joined the No. 24 team of four-time NASCAR Cup Series champion Jeff Gordon as a shop mechanic, putting in extra hours on the setup plate and volunteering at the track whenever the team was within driving distance.
+He joined the No. 24 team of four-time Cup Series champion Jeff Gordon as a shop mechanic, putting in extra hours on the setup plate and volunteering at the track whenever the team was within driving distance.

-On the same day Ives found out he would be a first-time father, he was offered a traveling position as the race engineer for the No. 48 team led by crew chief Chad Knaus.
+On the same day Ives found out he would be a first-time father; he was offered a traveling position as the race engineer for the No. 48 team led by legendary crew chief Chad Knaus.
 His arrival coincided with driver Jimmie Johnson’s historic run of five consecutive Cup championships.
 In seven years with the No. 48 team (2006-2012), Ives was part of 42 wins, 113 top-five finishes and 21 pole positions.